sdasgup3/scripts-n-docs/documents/allcommand.md

   - strata.stoke.ubuntu: The branch is used to developed the semantics on top of strata's stoke branch.
 Localy hosted at /home/sdasgup3/Github/strata/stoke.
   - strata.stoke.matte: Mirror of above to be used for tyler.

+### K
+- The forked [origin](https://github.com/sdasgup3/k5) contains the following branches
+  - working: For artifact evaluation
+  - master: Synced with master upstream
+  - keq: Separate branch for keq.
+Note keq is enabled in master as well.

+## Stoke/Strata
 ### Stoke
 ```
 ./configure.sh